novoalab/tRNAmap_Hoffmann_adapted/README.md

 Major differences with the original pipeline:

-- The script removePrecursor.pl was subsituted with removePrecursor_new.pl, kindly provided by Xavier Hernandez (https://github.com/hexavier/tRNA_mapping)
+- The script removePrecursor.pl was subsituted with a modified version of the script [removePrecursor_new.pl](https://github.com/hexavier/tRNA_mapping/blob/master/removePrecursor.pl), kindly provided by Xavier Hernandez.

 - We use 15nt minimum read length for the trimming